-Generally, a domestic partnership must file Form 1065-B by the 15th day of the 4th month following the date its tax year ended as shown at the top of Form 1065-B. A partnership whose partners are all nonresident aliens must file its return by the 15th day of the 6th month following the date its tax year ended.
-If the due date falls on a Saturday, Sunday, or legal holiday, file on the next business day.
+Generally, a domestic partnership must file Form 1065-B by the 15th day of the 4th month following the date its tax year ended as shown at the top of Form 1065-B. For partnerships that keep their records and books of account outside the United States and Puerto Rico, an extension of time to file and pay is granted to the 15th day of the 6th month following the close of the tax year.
+If the due date falls on a Saturday, Sunday, or legal holiday, file by the next business day.

-Caution: Unlike regular partnerships, an electing large partnership is required to furnish Schedules K-1 to its partners by the first March 15 following the close of the partnership's tax year.
+Unlike regular partnerships, an electing large partnership is required to furnish Schedules K-1 to its partners by the first March 15 following the close of the partnership's tax year.